 This particular rebirth supercharges everything about the original.
 Highly detailed and beautifully animated sprite work brings previously 8-bit pixels into the modern day.
 The basic moveset of one weapon at a time expands to having the sword, a hook shot, and a power up item simultaneously.
 New acrobatic maneuvers like the hover and Shadow step increase your versatility.
 What once was a fairly straightforward platformer has expanded into a fairly complicated game where every enemy and hazard can stop you in your tracks.

 Actually, just touching the controls will do that.
 Not only does Reborn not control like its NES counterpart, it does not control like virtually any other game.
-Every action requires commitment in this game.
+Every action requires commitment.
 Your ninja jumps with a delay.
 Their attacks leave them in a lengthy recovery state.
 Every move takes some getting used to, so it’s worth experimenting with your options.
 The controls encourage a look before you leap approach.
 This is a slow, deliberate game – one that plays best when you go into each challenge with a plan.

 If you don’t plan things out, you’ll die.
 Reborn does not pull its punches.
 Each enemy, obstacle, and platforming challenge is carefully placed to eventually drive you insane if you don’t know what you’re doing.
 Poorly timed actions will leave you vulnerable to enemies.
 Some will jump out to hit you unexpectedly, giving little time to react, while others stand menacingly on the far side of the screen as you approach and inevitably make the wrong move.
 Every problem requires different strategies and careful maneuvers to escape unscathed.